Professorial Lecturer in Law

-Scott McKeown is a partner and member of the management committee at Oblon.
-He is the Chair of the firm’s Post-Grant Patent practice group.
-He specializes in administrative trials before the Patent Trial & Appeal Board (PTAB) as well as appeals to the Court of Appeals for the Federal Circuit (CAFC).
-Having successfully navigated USPTO post-grant patent proceedings in which more than half a billion dollars was at stake, he is lead post-grant counsel to some of the world’s most well-known innovators.
+Scott McKeown is a shareholder in the DC office of Wolf, Greenfield, and Sacks were he is member of the Patent Trial & Appeal Board (PTAB), IP Litigation, and Appellate practices.
+He specializes in administrative trials before the PTAB as well as appeals to the Court of Appeals for the Federal Circuit (CAFC).
+Having successfully navigated USPTO post-grant patent proceedings in which more than half a billion dollars was at stake, Mr. McKeown is lead post-grant counsel to some of the world’s most well-known innovators.
 He provides his clients comprehensive post-grant patent counseling including advice on USPTO post-grant proceedings concurrent with complex International Trade Commission (ITC) and district court litigations.

 At GW Law, Mr. McKeown teaches the course USPTO Post-Grant Proceedings.
 The course covers all administrative trial proceedings at the USPTO as well as post issuance proceedings such as patent reexamination, reissue, interferences, derivation proceedings, and supplemental examinations.

-Mr. Mckeown is the editor of the well-known legal blog PatentsPostGrant.com.
-He lectures and writes extensively on post-grant patent proceedings at the USPTO and is also a member of the teaching faculty of the Practicing Law Institute (PLI), and authors the PLI treatise Post-Grant Proceedings Before the Patent Trial & Appeal Board.
+Mr. McKeown is the editor of the award winning blog PatentsPostGrant.com.
+He lectures and writes extensively on post-grant patent proceedings at the USPTO and is founding Director of the PTAB Bar Association.